 OIL PRODUCTION DEGASSING PLANTS

-This is the first step of the many steps that are needed to process the crude oil into the things that we want.
+Degassing means removing the gas from the crude oil.
+This is the first step of many steps that are needed to process the crude oil into the things that we want.
 The degassing of the crude oil takes place in separatord in the oil field.

 |Crude Oil and Natural Gas Flow|

-- heavy things go down
+- heavy things go down.

 |Horizontal Degassing Separator|